-1.Sanctions
+1. Sanctions

-When a final determination is made that an individual has violated this policy, as determined by the Complaint Resolution Process in Section III, the appropriate sanctions are determined based on several factors, including the severity of the conduct and any prior policy violations.
-Sanctions and corrective actions can include, but are not limited to:
+When a final determination is made that an individual has violated this policy, as determined by the Complaint Resolution Process in Section II, the appropriate sanctions are determined based on several factors, including the severity of the conduct and any prior policy violations.
+In determining sanctions, the decision maker for sanctions has the following objectives: